Josh Shapiro: Pennsylvania House of Representatives

-As a member of the Pennsylvania House of Representatives, he built a reputation as a consensus builder, who was willing to work across the aisle on a bipartisan basis.
+As a member of the Pennsylvania House of Representatives, he built a reputation as a consensus builder who was willing to work across the aisle on a bipartisan basis.
 Following the 2006 elections, Democrats controlled the Pennsylvania State House by one seat, but the party was unable to unite behind a candidate for Speaker of the House.
-Shapiro helped to broker a deal that resulted in the election of moderate Republican Dennis O'Brien as Speaker of the House.
+Shapiro helped broker a deal that resulted in the election of moderate Republican Dennis O'Brien as Speaker of the House.
 O'Brien subsequently named Shapiro as deputy speaker of the house.
+In 2008, following revelations that Democratic House minority leader Bill DeWeese was involved in a corruption scandal, Shapiro called for him to step down, citing him as a "symbol of a broken system" and arguing that DeWeese remaining in leadership would hurt Democrats statewide in the 2008 elections.